 How does Probation Violation Happen

-Probation violation are different in every state but are generally congruent to federal and state law and in San Antonio.
+Probation violation are different in every state but are generally congruent to federal and state law and in San Marcos.
 These violations happens when someone ignores, avoids, refuses, or breaks the terms/conditions of a probation sentence during the probation period.

 Situations in which probation violation arise